plone/training/mastering_plone/dexterity.rst

 ------------------------

 * Go to the control panel http://localhost:8080/Plone/@@dexterity-types
-* Inspect some of the existing default-types
+* Inspect some of the existing default types.
-* Select the type ``News Item`` and add a new field ``Hot News`` of type ``Yes/No``
+* Select the type :guilabel:`News Item` and add a new field ``Hot News`` of type :guilabel:`Yes/No`
 * In another tab add a News Item and you see the new field.
 * Go back to the schema-editor and click on `Edit XML Field Model <http://localhost:8080/Plone/dexterity-types/News%20Item/@@modeleditor>`_.
-* Note that the only field in the xml-schema of the News Item is the one we just added.
+* Note that the only field in the XML schema of the News Item is the one we just added.
 All others are provided by behaviors.
 * Edit the form-widget-type so it says:

   .. code-block:: xml